dbriggsie/tron-monitor/README.md

 <h1 align="center">
   Tron Monitor
 </h1>
 Tron Monitor is a monitoring script built in Powershell for checking primary node uptime.
-This can be modified and used in many different ways.
+This will be most useful for Tron Super Representative Candidates & Tron Super Representatives.

+Examples of use:
-One example would be, if you had a secondary node ready for failover when primary node goes into offline state.
+  * if you have a secondary node ready for failover when primary node goes into offline state.

 # How to use
 Firstly, you will need to installing powershell on your node.